GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 8, 2018-D JMJ  Fixed bug calculating forces in MeccanumDrive
+`MeccanumDrive.simLoop` had it's fronts and rights reversed when computing the net force along the x and y axes.
+This error was not detected earlier

 ## October 5, 2018-D JMJ  Support a non-square field
 This is really to make it viable for FRC, which has a rectangular field.
 Had to replace the `Field.WIDTH` with two constants, `Field.BREADTH` (along x-axis) and `Field.DEPTH` (along y-axis).
 This of course had a ripple-effect in other calculations.